syncfusion-content/maui-docs/MAUI/Scheduler/events.md

 ## ViewChanged

-The `ViewChanged` event is used to notify when the current view of scheduler changed, that is view swiped to previous or next view, scheduler view switched to another scheduler view.
+The `ViewChanged` event is used to notify when the current view of scheduler is changed, that is when the view is swiped to previous or next view, and when the scheduler view is switched to another scheduler view.

 * `Sender`: This contains the `SfScheduler` object.

-* `ViewChanged`:  The scheduler current view visible dates available in the `SchedulerViewChangedEventArgs` when scheduler visible dates or view changed.
+* `ViewChanged`: The scheduler current view visible dates are available in the `SchedulerViewChangedEventArgs` when the scheduler visible dates or view is changed.

     * `NewVisibleDates`: Returns the new visible date range of the view.
     * `OldVisibleDates` : Returns the old visible date range of the view.